wp-plugins/reactor-core/readme.txt

 reactor.apppresser.com

 == Description ==
 Reactor: Core connects your site to mobile apps built with Reactor: Builder.
 Adds JSON API endpoints to allow custom data in your Reactor powered apps.
-To utilize this plugin you will need an account active at reactor.apppresser.com.
+To utilize this plugin you will need an active account at http://reactor.apppresser.com.

 Includes all WP-API endpoints
 Adds /wp-json/reactor/media *this is an endpoint for media galleries